javanile/eventy/README.md

     <a href='https://coveralls.io/github/tormjens/eventy?branch=master'><img src='https://coveralls.io/repos/github/tormjens/eventy/badge.svg?branch=master' alt='Coverage Status' /></a>
 </p>

-Actions and filters in Laravel.
+Actions and filters in Vtiger.
 WordPress-style.

 Eventy (for lack of a better name) is a simple action and filter (or hooks if you like) system.